 It’s important to note that while the IRS can levy Social Security benefits, they cannot levy Supplemental Security Income (SSI) payments.
 SSI is a needs-based program, and these benefits are protected from IRS levies.

 If you receive Social Security benefits and are facing an IRS bank levy, it’s crucial to act quickly.
 Contacting the IRS to discuss payment options, such as installment agreements or an Offer in Compromise, can help mitigate the impact on your finances.
-Seeking the assistance of tax professionals can also provide guidance and support in navigating the complexities of IRS levies on Social Security benefits.
+Seeking the assistance of tax professionals can also provide guidance and support in navigating the complexities of IRS levies on Social Security benefits, and a qualified accountant for income tax can help you address related filing and planning issues.

 Steps to Stop an IRS Bank Levy

-Stopping an IRS bank levy requires prompt and decisive action.
+Stopping an IRS bank levy requires immediate action.
 Options like submitting an Offer in Compromise or applying for Currently Non-Collectible status can help mitigate the effects of a levy.
-The first step is to seek assistance, where you can discuss your options and outline a strategy to resolve your tax debt.
-Comprehensive tax levy support can be provided by CPAs who can help stop garnishments.
+The first step is to seek assistance, where you can discuss your options, contact the IRS immediately if the levy has already been issued to ask about a release, and outline a strategy to resolve your tax debt.
+Comprehensive tax levy support can be provided by CPAs who can help immediately stop garnishments and help taxpayers regain control of their finances while resolving the levy, and working with a top tax accountant in Atlanta can make the process more efficient and less stressful.

 CPAs can negotiate on your behalf to release or reduce the levied amounts.
 They can assist you in obtaining manageable payment plans.
 This can be done through installment agreements if paying the full tax debt is not possible.